• Home

 Revised 8 January 2023

 The DuPage County Genealogical Society has followed and will continue to follow, the requirements of the State of Illinois and the DuPage County Health Department.
-Therefore, we will follow the guidance of the State of Illinois and recommend, but no longer require masks, proof of vaccination, or a negative COVID test for our patrons effective December 31, 2022.

-Mask-wearing in our events is strongly encouraged but will be optional in the public areas and the lunchroom.
+Mask-wearing in our events is encouraged but will be optional in the public areas and the lunchroom.
 Some speakers may require that their attendees wear a mask, or they will not be able to attend their session.
 Please see the conference day schedule for details.

 As we’ve learned, this very well may change in the future.
 We will continue to follow the state and local guidance and adapt our procedures accordingly.
 If you have any questions, please contact us at webcoordinator@dcgs.org.